 In these set of lectures you will find much more material than can be realistically taught in a course.
 Hence, each lecture will focus on particular aspects.
 The additional material may serve to further the understanding.
 We will cover a lot of ground starting off with basic computational methods.
 Clearly we will not be able to cover them all.
 Rather we focus on basic methods.
-To start off here is a very condensed account of the history of the development of computational methods that we will encounter:
+To start off here is a very condensed account of the history of the development of computational methods pertinent to that we will encounter:

-- 1953 Monte Carlo method applied to hard spheres [1] - 1956 Molecular dynamics of hard spheres [2] - 1964 Molecular dynamics of liquid argon [3] - 1971 Molecular dynamics of liquid water [4] - 1976 Simulation of protein dynamics [5] - 1977 Non-Boltzmann sampling [6] - 1992 Mulit-Canonical Monte Carlo [7] - 1999 Generalized and extended ensemble methods [8]
+- 1953 Monte Carlo method applied to hard spheres [1] - 1956 Molecular dynamics of hard spheres [2] - 1964 Molecular dynamics of liquid argon [3] - 1971 Molecular dynamics of liquid water [4] - 1976 Simulation of protein dynamics [5] - 1977 Non-Boltzmann sampling [6] - 1992 Multi-Canonical Monte Carlo [7] - 1999 Generalized and extended ensemble methods [8] - As always, some assumptions need to be made.
+Here it is assumed that there is - a basic knowledge of statistical physics - and some programming experience to understand the methods and algorithms.

-As always, some assumptions need to be made.
-Here it is assumed that there is to understand the methods and algorithms.
 General literature for the course can for example be found in [9-12].